jean-technologies/smartlead-mcp-server-local/README.md

 # Smartlead MCP Server

 A Model Context Protocol (MCP) server for Smartlead integration.
-This server provides tools for managing various aspects of your Smartlead account, including campaigns, leads, statistics, and smart delivery.
+This server provides tools for managing various aspects of your Smartlead account, including campaigns, leads, statistics, smart delivery, webhooks, client management, and smart senders.

 ## Features

 - **Campaign Management**: Create, update, and manage email campaigns and sequences
 - **Lead Management**: Add, update, and track leads in your campaigns
 - **Statistics**: Fetch and analyze campaign performance metrics
-- **Smart Delivery**: Optimize email delivery for better engagement (coming soon)
+- **Smart Delivery**: Optimize email delivery with spam test automation, reporting, and analytics
+- **Webhooks**: Manage webhook integrations with external services
+- **Client Management**: Manage clients and their permissions
+- **Smart Senders**: Seamlessly search, generate, and purchase domains and mailboxes for email campaigns

 ## Installation